lewagon/dotfiles/05-Rails/02-Rails-CRUD/02-Rails-Task-Manager/README.md

 Task.create title: 'Studying', details: 'A lot of flashcards to do', completed: true
 ```

-⚠️ Again, in the view, do not focus on coding the checkboxes visual for now.
+⚠️ In the view, do not focus on coding the checkboxes visual for now.
 You will have the opportunity to code it in the optional questions.

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/master/rails/tasks-manager/index.png)